axesup/combate/i18n-Glossary-fr.md

 4. Names are translated if possible.
 Ex : Bloodhoof -> Sabots-de-Sang ; SpellBane -> Fléau-des-Sorts ; Kithmaze -> Labykith etc. See [this](http://discourse.codecombat.com/t/translation-standards-google-keywords/3440) for specific discussion.

 5. Infinitive form for goals description.
 Ex : bad “Traverse le labyrinthe” ; good “Traverser le labyrinthe”.
+This is not always possible, eg. with “Humans must survive”.

 6. Edit after finding information about it : I use French standards in punctuation : I’m adding a SPACE before an exclamation mark and a question mark, whereas in english there is never a space before a text and a punctuation.
 Ex : “Tu as gagné !”, where english sentence to translate was : “You won!”.

+7. “Defeat” is translated as “Vaincre”, not “Tuer”.

+8. Be careful with inequalities, especially with instructions counts.
+By default, inequalities are strict in English, but not in French (at least in mathematics classes).

-7. Standard sentences that I’m copy pasting to make sure there are no shaky translations or slight modifications from one level to another.
+9. Standard sentences that I’m copy pasting to make sure there are no shaky translations or slight modifications from one level to another.
 I think standard spacing / capitalization / periods / Slashes etc are important to be reproduced coherently throughout the game :

    * Ton héros doit survivre.
    * Les humains doivent survivre.